gavinmcfarland/askeroo/src/plugins/completed-fields/README.md

 # CompletedFields

-The completedFields plugin displays completed fields with filtering, grouping, and real-time updates that automatically refresh as fields are added or removed.
+Displays completed fields with filtering, grouping, and real-time updates that automatically refresh as fields are added or removed.

 ## Usage